Frenzel maneuver: The physiological process

 The nose, mouth, and throat, as well as how they work together and the strategies that impact them, are all part of the Frenzel maneuver's physiological process.
 All three are interconnected, and all three effectively go to the lungs.
 When employing the Frenzel, all three come into action.

 First, there's the mouth, which houses the tongue and the epiglottis at the back.
-The tongue and epiglottis can both trap air in the lungs and push it down the Eustachian tubes (more on that in a minute!).
+The tongue and epiglottis can both trap air in the lungs and push it down the Eustachian tubes.
 The trachea and oesophagus are the main 'tubes' that lead down from the neck into the body; the trachea leads to the lungs, while the oesophagus leads to the stomach.
 The epiglottis opens and closes both, although the trachea usually stays open (for breathing purposes) while the epiglottis is usually closed until we swallow (when it opens to allow food and drink into the stomach).

 Meanwhile, the soft palate, located in the back of the mouth, has three positions for controlling airflow: raised, neutral, and lowered.
 When it's raised, air may flow through the mouth to the lungs; when it's dropped, air can only flow through the nose.
 The soft palate in its neutral posture allows air to flow freely through both the nose and mouth.

 Finally, the Eustachian tubes' apertures are located slightly above the soft palate and in the nasal cavity.
 These small tubes connect the upper pharynx (also known as the nasopharynx) to the middle ear and are essential for equalization.